silverailscolo/ejb/_posts/en-us/2024-04-25-smartovendisplay.md

 More on MQTT for sensors from PicoW micropython [here](https://github.com/agners/micropython-ha-mqtt-device)

-Adapt for your use case, eg.
+Adapt for your use case, e.g.

 - MQTT messages format
 - Connection names and trigger currents of your stove elements (look at sensor.ct2\_ above)